open-modex/oedatamodel_api/scripts/README.md

 ###  [OEP](https://openenergy-platform.org/) Dataset Registration
 - Skript: multiple_databus_registration.py
-- Purpose: Registers multiple .json Metadatafiles on the [OEP](https://openenergy-platform.org/)
+- Purpose: Registers multiple .json Metadata-files on the [OEP](https://openenergy-platform.org/)

+To use the script, you must have an API key and user account at OEP.
+You can either add them to your environment variables or enter them directly into the script where they are read.
+``

+``

+### OEP Data upload